Looking For Something Florida Keys Related?

 Handy Florida Keys Fishing Tips

 Other good Florida Keys fishing tips involve your personal fishing gear accessories.
-Just like the fish, the sun is always in-season so you need to bring and wear lots of sunscreen and wear a hat.
+Just like the fish, the sun is always in-season so you need to wear lots of sunscreen and a hat.

 You want to see where you're going and you must be able to see the fish.
-The sun's always shining, so sunglasses should be an integral part of your personal fishing gear.
+The sun's always shining, so polarized sunglasses are an integral part of your personal fishing gear.

 Amber, smoke, or brown shaded polarized glasses work the best - they'll cut the glare and allow you to see the fish below the surface.